UX-Wizards/wizards-wiki/content/en/current-leadership-teams.md

 * Sidney Rhoads

 ### UXology 🧪
+The study of UX.
 > Kaisen Lin *

 ### UX Talks
+Handles the organization and running of speaking events.
+* Seiko Igi *
+* Laura Williams
+* Andre Lindo

-> Seiko Igi * — Laura Williams — Andre Lindo — Chaela Cristobal
+* Chaela Cristobal

+### New Hire Support Group
+A group for anyone that recently got a job and would like help navigating struggles.
+* Jess Chen *

+### Job Seeker Support Group
+A group for anyone searching for a job and would like to network and vent about related struggles.
+* Annie Bratko *

 ### Remote UX Challenge